Composer#

 Configuration#

-/usr/bin/composer(Linux/OsX)/usr/local/bin/composer(Linux/OsX)${COMPOSER_HOME}/composer.phar.composer/composer.pharunder user's home (Linux, OsX)${APP_DATA}/Composer/composer.phar(Windows)
+/usr/bin/composer(Linux/OsX)/usr/local/bin/composer(Linux/OsX)${COMPOSER_HOME}/composer.phar.composer/composer.pharunder the user's home directory (Linux, OsX)${APP_DATA}/Composer/composer.phar(Windows)

 Additional Settings#